saladbkp/FindEats/README.md

 7. Likes and Save Features :heart:
 8. User Reviews and Comments :speak_no_evil:
 9. Bazaar Input :loudspeaker:
-10. Email Notification for Likes 	:envelope:
+10. Email Notification for Likes :email:
 11. Event Scheduling and Calendar :calendar: